ignatius22/music-zone/README.md

 	CLOUDINARY_API_KEY: "YOUR_CLOUDINARY_API_KEY"
 	CLOUDINARY_API_SECRET: "YOUR_CLOUDINARY_API_SECRET"

 - Don't forget to add that file to your .gitignore file.
-Start server with: rails server
+- Start server with:
+    rails server

 - Then open a web page and go to port 3000 on your local machine.

     -Running tests
     -rspec
     -Deployment

 The application was deployed on heroku.

-To deploy your own copy, you can follow the following steps:
+#To deploy your own copy, you can follow the following steps:

+##Add the pg gem
+ If you’re using an existing app that was created without specifying --database=postgresql, you need to add the pg gem to your Rails project.
+Edit your Gemfile and change this line:

+gem 'sqlite3'

+To this:

+gem 'pg'

+Then bundle install.

+#Deploy your application to Heroku
+    heroku create

+##Deploy your code:
+    git push heroku master

+##Migrate your database
+    heroku run rake db:migrate

+##Visit your application
+    heroku open

 ## Authors